A wise king scattereth the wicked, and bringeth the wheel over them.

 Great rulers crush criminals.
 A powerful king that will not tolerate civil opposition is a beautiful thing (Pr 30:31).
 Solomon and his father David were both wise and successful kings.
 Here Solomon gives inspired and learned political advice to kings and others in authority.
 Wise rulers will fight and destroy wicked persons under their authority.

 Wise rulers seek quiet and peaceable lives for their productive citizens.
 These people can only have such lives, if the wicked are scattered and crushed.
 Leaders must take the justice part of their office seriously and do all they can to destroy criminals and crime.
-They must be free of sentimentality to aid, abet, or pardon criminals.
+They must be free of sentimentality to aid, abet, respect, or pardon criminals.

 Jesus Christ is the greatest of Kings, with the most wisdom.
 He is King of kings!
-When the Jews rejected and crucified Him, He promised to return and miserably destroy those wicked men (Matt 21:41), send His armies to burn up their city (Matt 22:7), and grind them to powder (Matt 21:44).
+When the Jews rejected God and their O.T. scriptures and crucified Him, He promised to return and miserably destroy those wicked men (Matt 21:41), tear down their temple, send His armies to burn up their city (Matt 22:7), and grind them to powder (Matt 21:44).

 He promised to not leave one stone on another when He destroyed Jerusalem (Luke 19:44).
 He promised more distress and trouble on them than any nation had suffered before or since (Matt 24:21).
 He fulfilled all this and more in 70 AD by Roman armies under Titus Vespasian Augustus.
 But at the same time, to those who feared His name and loved Him, Jesus the Sun of Righteousness came with healing in His wings (Mal 4:2).